-4 A competencytest, available in the testing office, may be utilized to meet the mathematics elective requirement.
+A competency test, available in the assessment and testing center, may be utilized to meet the mathematics elective requirement.
 Students in this program who utilize the competency test to meet the mathematics requirement must complete a three credit-hour elective.